sparker888/embla-nextjs/README.md

-# Embla Carousel with Next.js 13 and TailwindCSS
+# Embla Carousel with Next.js 13, the next/image component and TailwindCSS

-This project demonstrates how to integrate the Embla Carousel with a vanilla implementation of Next.js 13 and TailwindCSS.
-Embla Carousel is a highly customizable, low-level carousel library.
-In this repository, you'll find how to set up a basic carousel with thumbnails below, which interact with the main carousel.
-Additionally, we've added some custom styling to enhance the look of the carousel.
+This repository demonstrates the integration of Embla Carousel with Next.js 13, featuring the new version of Next.js Image component.
+Tailwind CSS is also incorporated for styling purposes.
+The project showcases a basic carousel with thumbnails below, each of which interacts with the main carousel to select which image to show.
+There are many options available when customizing Embla Carousel, so this repo is simply a starting point.

 ## Getting Started